hytechclub/py-201/Collections/ScoreSortChallenges.md

 ## 4. Rock Paper Scissors Redux
 >This challenge could be somewhat challenging.

-For this challenge, is totally separate from the score sorting program; start by making a new Repl project and go from there.
+This challenge is totally separate from the score sorting program; start by making a new Repl project and go from there.

 The goal is to create a Rock, Paper, Scissors game using a dictionary.
 It should be similar to the [Rock Paper Scissors](../BasicProgramming/RPSCodeAlong.md) code, but it will simplify things a bit.